 Mr. Stewart is president and chief executive officer of the Macon-based Bibb Distributing Co.
 He currently serves on the University of Georgia Terry Business School TDAC, New Town Macon and the board of directors for the Museum of Aviation at Robins Air Force Base.
 Mr. Stewart earned a bachelor’s degree in Business Administration from the University of Georgia.
 In 2011, he was the recipient of the Distinguished Alumni Award from the Terry Business School.
 Mr. Stewart has two children and five grandchildren.
 He and his wife Carol reside in Macon.

 Ms. Thomaston is Manager of Technical Marketing at Rayonier Advanced Materials.
 She currently serves on the Board of Natural Resources and is a member of the North Georgia Mountains Authority.
-Ms. Thomaston serves on the local Boys and Girls Club as a past chairperson.
+Ms. Thomaston serves the Wayne County community as a board member and past chair for the local Boys and Girls Club and participates in a group working to share the story of and enhance access to the Altamaha River.
 She and her husband, Jody, enjoy coaching youth baseball and football and teaching Sunday school.
-Miki and Jody are current participants in Leadership Georgia Class of 2016.
+Miki and Jody are graduates of Leadership Georgia Class of 2016.
 Miki earned a bachelor’s degree with honors in Chemical Engineering from Georgia Institute of Technology.
-Miki and Jody have two boys, Jackson and Greyson.
+Miki and Jody have two energetic boys, Jackson and Greyson.